scie-mon/Reconaming/README.md

 `conf/reconaming_opt.ctl` is an advanced configuration file for the Reconaming core.
 Empty values are ignored.
 It contains options for support thresholds, aliases, outgroup treatment, ParentGroup limits and overrides, rooting, tree ordering, and boundary behaviour.

 Do not use its input-preparation-looking entries as a substitute for the Nextflow command-line interface.
-Invoke the pipeline with `--species_inputs`, `--ir_gff`, `--protein_fasta`, `--id_species`, and the other documented Nextflow options; use `--reconaming_opt` only to select the naming-core configuration file.
+Invoke the pipeline with `--species_inputs`, `--annotation`, `--protein_fasta`, `--id_species`, and the other documented Nextflow options; use `--reconaming_opt` only to select the naming-core configuration file.

 ## Output